Mayiladuthurai

 Mayiladuthurai (formerly known as Mayavaram or Mayuram) is a Special Grade Municipality and the district headquarters of Mayiladuthurai district in Tamil Nadu, India.
 The town is located 256 km from the state capital, Chennai.

-Mayiladuthurai was ruled by Medieval Cholas and subsequently ruled by various dynasties, including the Vijayanagar Empire, Thanjavur Nayaks, Thanjavur Marathas, and the British Empire.
+In medieval times, Mayiladuthurai was ruled by the Chola Dynasty.
+It was subsequently part of the Pallavas, Pandiyas, Vijayanagara Empire, Thanjavur Nayak kingdom, Thanjavur Maratha kingdom, and eventually the British Empire.
 Mayiladuthurai was a part of the erstwhile Tanjore district until India's independence in 1947, Thanjavur district until 1991, and subsequently a part of the newly formed Nagapattinam district until 2020.
-Mayiladuthurai was carved out of Nagapattinam district and inaugurated as the 38th district of Tamil Nadu on December 28, 2020.
+Mayiladuthurai was carved out of Nagapattinam district and inaugurated as the 38th district of Tamil Nadu on 28 December 2020.

 Mayiladuthurai is administered by a town panchayat established in 1866.
-As of 2008, the panchayat covered an area of 11.27 km2.
+In 1949, it was upgraded to a selection-grade municipality, and in 2023 it was upgraded to special-grade municipality status.
+As of 2025, the municipality covered an area of 11.27 km2.
 Mayiladuthurai is within the Mayiladuthurai constituency of the Tamil Nadu Legislative Assembly and elects its member once every five years.
 It is part of the Mayiladuthurai constituency of the national assembly and elects its Member of Parliament (MP) also once every five years.

-Mayiladuthurai is well connected by road and rail transport.
-It serves as an important junction of the main line connecting Chennai with Trichy.
+Mayiladuthurai serves as an important junction of the main line connecting Chennai with Trichy.
 Roadways and railways are the major mode of transportation to the town.
 The nearest airport, Pondicherry Airport, is located 116 km away.
 The town is known for agriculture and weaving.
 As Mayiladuthurai district is situated on the east coast, fishing plays a vital role in generating its revenue.
 In 2023, the district was declared a protected agricultural zone.

 The Thula Kattam or Tula Ghat in Mayiladuthurai, on the banks of the Cauvery river.

 Etymology

-Mayiladuthurai is derived from the ancient lore in which the goddess Parvathi manifested herself as a peacock (mayil) to attract the attention of Lord Shiva through a miraculous dance.

-Mayuranathaswami Temple dedicated to the Amman is one of the most important Hindu temples in the town.
+The name Mayiladuthurai is derived from a story in which the goddess Parvathi manifested herself as a peacock (mayil) to attract the attention of Lord Shiva through a miraculous dance.
+Mayuranathaswami Temple is one of the most important Hindu temples in the town.
 There is a statue depicting goddess Amman in a peahen form worshipping lingam, an iconic symbol of Shiva.